DevOpsForVMwareAdministrators/kubernetes-fleet-tutorial/README.md

 $ fleetctl start kube-kubelet.service
 ```

 The other Kubernetes components make up the Kubernetes Master and only require a single instance to be running.
-The Kubernetes Master can run anywhere in the cluster, but we'll need to locate the IP address of the Kubernetes API server once it's up and running so we can configure the kubecfg Kubernetes client.
+The Kubernetes Master can run anywhere in the cluster, but we'll need to locate the IP address of the Kubernetes API server once it's up and running so we can configure the kubectl Kubernetes client.

 ```
 $ fleetctl start kube-apiserver.service